-Feed accounts for 65-70% of broiler and 75-80% of layer production costs.
-Therefore, it is essential to use the available feed to the utmost.
-The quality of the feed is one decisive factor for the health and performance of the animals.
+On one hand, feed accounts for 65-70% of broiler and 75-80% of layer production costs.
+Therefore, it is essential to use the available feed as best as possible.
+On the other hand, the quality of the feed, besides others, is one factor being decisive for the health and performance of the animals.
 Proper harvesting and storage are in the hands of the farmers and the feed millers.
-The industry offers products to control the pathogens causing diseases and the molds producing toxins and, therefore, helps farmers save feed AND protect the health and performance of their animals.
+The industry offers products to control the pathogens causing diseases and the molds producing toxins and, therefore, helps farmers save feed AND protect the health and performance.